NAKAMURA BAIGYOKU II

 Career:

-1848: he started his career as a disciple of the onnagata Fujioka Sengiku and received the name of Fujioka Kikutarô.
+1848: he started his career in hama shibai as a disciple of the onnagata actor Fujioka Sengiku and received the name of Fujioka Kikutarô.

-1850: he became disciple of the actor Nakamura Tamashichi I, who gave him the names of Nakamura Kikutarô, then later Nakamura Tamazô.
+1850: he became disciple of the actor Nakamura Tamashichi I, who gave him the name of Nakamura Kikutarô.

 1865: Mimasu Daigorô V, who has lost his only son, adopted Tamazô and gave him the name of Mimasu Tanin VII.

 3rd lunar month of 1868: Mimasu Tanin VII took the name of Nakamura Fukusuke III (Takasagoya guild).
 An adopted son of Nakamura Shikan IV, belonging to the Narikomaya guild, took the same name and the same line number in Edo at the same time.
-This unusual situation was validated by the Kabuki world and the two Fukusuke lines coexisted from the third to the fifth generations.
+This unusual situation was validated by the Kabuki world and the two Fukusuke lines coexisted for more than 100 years, from 1868 to 1969, from the third to the fifth generations.

 October 1873: premiere at the Chikugo no Shibai of Katsu Genzô II's drama "Kimi-wa-Fune Nami no Uwajima"; Fukusuke played the roles of Yanbe Seibê and the yakko Dôsuke [casting].